AntonisGkortzis/fun-in-Athens/CONTRIBUTING.md

 # Guideline to contributing

+**Disclaimer:** These guidelines are created by the students, **not** by the professor.
+The purpose is to help new contributors to involve in the project and to have some rules in order to achieve a more beautiful result.

 For the time being, there are 6 categories that you can write about: Food, Night life, Tours, Monuments, Activities & Shopping.
 Feel free to add a new category if you want.

 ### The steps of contributing to guide.md